phpmd/phpmd/src/site/rst/documentation/creating-a-ruleset.rst

 ============================================

 We would like to use the `clean code`__ rule set, but our code uses the static constructors of the PHP date and time classes.
-This causes errors with the ``StaticAccess`` rule.
+This causes rule violations with the ``StaticAccess`` rule.
 To modify the ``exceptions`` property of that rule while still keeping the rest of the rule set, we need to import the whole rule set, excluding the ``StaticAccess`` rule and then include the ``StaticAccess`` rule individually.
 Instead of using a ``value`` attribute for the property you can also use a ``<value>`` tag to make it more readable.

 __ /rules/cleancode.html